ThreshvsGaming/3040CryptoThem/They&Them_A3_Part01_v1.md

 ## Description

-3040Crypto API provides a seamless and convenient platform to our partners and clients to access up-to-date cryptocurrency market information.
-Our API would be one of the only Canadian Cryptocurrency Companies to offer true Canadian dollar denominated information for each currency-pairs.
-Partners can access live exchange rates, automate trades, retrieve transaction history and much more, all in one-simple API with industry leading security standards.
+Our 3040Crypto API will provide a seamless and convenient platform to our partners and clients to access up-to-date cryptocurrency market information.
+This API will be one of the only Canadian Cryptocurrency Companies to offer true Canadian dollar denominated information for each currency-pairs and partners can access live exchange rates, automate trades, retrieve transaction history and much more, all in one-simple API with industry leading security standards.

 ## Base Endpoint